justgo129/dataScienceCourseraTidyDataWeek4/README.md

 Finally, means were computed across all activities (i.e., one mean per each of 561 activity) and for each of the participants.

-*Please note that the project invokes the dplyr and stringr libraries.*
+*Please note that the project invokes the "dplyr" and "stringr" libraries.*

 The underlying data analyzed are available from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.